-Abbey Boilers technicians are fully qualified to issue a Installation certificate for Residential and Landlords in the Horsham, West Sussex, Surrey and South West London area.
+Abbey Boilers technicians are fully qualified to issue a Installation certificate for home owners and landlords in the Horsham, West Sussex, Surrey, Brighton and Hove, and South West London areas.

-If you use an agent to manage your property, you need to make sure your contract clearly states whose is responsibility it is to carry out maintenance work on gas appliances in the property.
+If you use an agent to manage your property, you need to make sure your contract clearly states who is responsible for carrying out maintenance work on gas appliances in the property.

-You must also keep copies of all the paperwork.
+You must also keep copies of all the paperwork including your Gas Installation Certificates.
 You'll need to keep a record of the safety inspection for the last two years, and give a copy to all of your tenants within 28 days of the inspection.
 If your tenants change, they'll need a copy of the Gas Safety Certificate before they move in.
 If your contract says the agent is responsible, then the Gas Safety (Installation and Use) Regulations 1998 are passed on to them.

 What you’ll get with a Gas Safety Certificate: